tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Sep 11 2007

-Alden Padberg (a 81-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Alden Padberg (a 81-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Alden Padberg sometimes preached his views to theists, but still felt afraid.
 Alden Padberg meditated to relieve stress and to calm his nerves.

 Alden Padberg used practical experience and common sense to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.